Kernix13/beginner-git-commands/README.md

 If you get this error when trying to delete a branch:

-> error: The branch 'fix/branch-name' is not fully merged.
+> error: The branch 'branch-name' is not fully merged.
 > If you are sure you want to delete it, run 'git branch -D fix/branch-name'.

 It's probably because something in your local branch has not actually made it to the remote repository.
 To find out what commits have not been merged from your source branch to a target branch try: